Lendio Onboarding

 • Redesign or remove the business goal screen.

-• Updating empty states on the dashboard to not have $0.
+• Change the empty states to not show $0

 Quick Updates